Campus Location: 516 Applied Health Sciences Building (AHSB), 1919 West Taylor

-AHS 101.
-Experiential Learning in the Health Sciences I. 1 hour.
+AHS 100.
+Applied Health Sciences Seminar I. 1 hour.

 Continued introduction from AHS 101 to evidence based practice and research.
 Students will conduct a literature review the health sciences, interpret data and create a report with proper referencing.
-Course Information: Satisfactory/Unsatisfactory grading only.
-Prerequisite(s): AHS 101.
+Course Information: Prerequisite(s): AHS 101.
 Priority will be given to students in the BS in Rehabilitation Sciences.

 AHS 111.
 Career Planning in the Health Sciences.
 1 hour.